intersystems-community/ai-hub-dev-template/README.md

 For the MCP Server to be usable, there is an additional step of starting this via a Rust binary which connects to IRIS through the web gateway protocol.
 The Binary is installed in `/usr/irissys/bin` (should already be in PATH).

-A sample configuration is shown in [config.toml](./config.toml), which serves a remote HTTP server on port 8080 (which is exposed by the docker-compose file). **Please note, the port for the remote HTTP server is not the same as the web server port!**
+A sample configuration is shown in [config_html.toml](./config_http.toml), which serves a remote HTTP server on port 8080 (which is exposed by the docker-compose file). **Please note, the port for the remote HTTP server is not the same as the web server port!**

+A second sample configuration is shown for a local stdio server in [config_stdio.html](./config_stdio.toml).
+Note, stdio servers require the agent to be running on the same machine as the `iris-mcp-server` binary, making it trickier to use with containers, as such the full instructions to use this are not included here.

+#### HTTP

 To start the transport, open a bash terminal within the container: